 An evening event is probably the only time you’ll be allowed a little leeway if you happen to show a little too much skin.
 Far from her Cosby days, Raven Simone works her womanly shape in this sweetheart neckline, the perfect strapless option for larger busted ladies.
 But beware; a half-inch lower and this ballroom look could quickly go from red carpet to red-in-the-face.
-Also, with a dress like this one, be sure to give it the “bounce” test.
+Also, be sure to give it the “bounce” test.
 Any event where you’ll be dancing the night away should be tested in the dressing room before you hit the dance floor.

 Wedding Day: La La Vasquez